jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 We did of course evolve away from our hominid ancestors and begin to play the game with technological tools, and that required drastic changes to our biology.
 All of these evolutions were tested by the same high standards of the coach's natural selection.

-Some of the most notable were trading easy tree climbing for amazing endurance running.
+Our most notable were trading easy tree climbing for amazing endurance running.
 Body hair overheated us during our long runs, so it got replaced for bald skin covered with sweat glands.
 Our vocal tract developed to make increasingly complex sounds.
 And, perhaps the most important change, ten fingers became eight fingers and two opposable thumbs.

 Each of these biological adaptations got more pronounced over time because they kept earning points on the procreation scoreboard.
 Meaning that, like a humming bird and flower growing their beaks and petals to match the others uniqueness, with each generation our bodies were forming around the requirements of technology in a classic case of co-evolution.